 How can I count the values in a column in PySpark, while also applying a condition on the column’s values?

-PySpark: Count Values in Column with Condition
+How to Count Values in a PySpark Column with a Condition

 #count values in 'team' column that are equal to 'C'